arminc/terraform-ecs/README.md

 **Note:** Both of these methods have one big flaw and that is that you need to change the launch configuration and restart every EC2 node one by one to apply the changes.
 Most of the time this does not have to be a problem because the system containers don't change that often but is still an issue.
 It is possible to fix this in a better way with [Blox][6], but this also introduces more complexity.
 So it is a choice between simplicity and an explicit update flow or advanced usage with more complexity.

 Regardless which method you pick you will need to add a custom command on EC2 node on boot.
 This is already available in the module *ecs_instances* by using the *custom_userdata* variable.
-An example would look like this:
+An example for Docker would look like this:

 ```bash
 docker run \